JoelThayer/120-work/README.md

 # 120-work

-This is Joel's repo for course work related to Creative Coding 1.
+This is Joel's repo for course work related to _Creative Coding 1_.